This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 If, like us, you want an inflatable kayak, two inflatable paddle boards, kite-surfing gear, two bicycles and a portable washing machine, it’s fair to assume that some difficult decisions about everything else might need to be taken!

-We bought all of our storage boxes and packing cubes from Ikea, from hard plastic stacking boxes for the garage and under the bed to soft felt boxes for the overhead bins.
+We bought all of our storage boxes and packing cubes from Ikea, from rigid plastic stacking boxes for the garage and under the bed to soft felt boxes for the overhead bins.
 Ikea storage is innovative and well priced, and all of ours is still going strong five years later!

 So, we had a massive sort-out and were a bit stunned to realise we had been carrying around half a tonne of stuff that we had never used!
 Our rule now is that if it isn’t used in a couple of months, it doesn’t stay.